Marzio Scholten

 Marzio Scholten (born in Granollers, Spain, 17 June 1982) is a Dutch jazz guitarist and composer.

 Biography

-He is regarded as one of the leading modern jazz guitarists and composers of the Netherlands.
+He is considered as one of the leading modern jazz guitarists and composers of The Netherlands.
 His Marzio Scholten Group is popular in the Dutch modern jazz scene.

-In June 2008, after graduating from the Amsterdam Conservatory two years earlier, he released his debut album, Motherland.
-In 2009 he was nominated for the Deloitte Jazz Award.
+In June 2008, after graduating from the Amsterdam Conservatory a couple of years earlier, he released his debut album – Motherland.
+In 2009, he was nominated for the Deloitte Jazz Award.

-His second album, World of Thought, was released in October 2010 and received reviews worldwide.
+His second album – World of Thought, was released in October 2010 and received reviews worldwide.
 The same reviewer selected World of Thought as one of the best international releases of 2010.
-In the Netherlands World of Thought ended up in the Top 10 best jazz releases that year.
+In The Netherlands, World of Thought ended up being in the Top 10 best jazz releases that year.